 Christine Persaud has been writing for close to two decades and freelancing for the last eight, with her entertainment work featured in Digital Trends, Screen Rant, Reviewed Canada, and others.
 Follow her on Twitter @christineTechCA.

-TOPICS: This Is Us, Better Call Saul, Broad City, Charmed (1998 series), Cominuum, Community, Doctor Who, Frasier, The Good Place, Hounded, Little Fires Everywhere, Lucifer, Malcolm in the Middle, The Mindy Project, Orange Is the New Black, Ordinary Joe, Quantum Leap, Riverdale, Russian Doll, Survivor, Travelers, Tru Calling, The Walking Dead, Westworld, Young Rock
+TOPICS: This Is Us, Better Call Saul, Broad City, Charmed (1998 series), Cominuum, Community, Doctor Who, Frasier, The Good Place, Hounded, Little Fires Everywhere, Lucifer, Malcolm in the Middle, The Mindy Project, Orange Is the New Black, Ordinary Joe, Quantum Leap (2022 Series), Riverdale, Russian Doll, Survivor, Travelers, Tru Calling, The Walking Dead, Westworld, Young Rock